 ‘Jailoo’ translates to summer pasture, and this is where many of the cultural performances and events were set.
 Picture a wide green valley surrounded by mountains covered in thick forest, and you’ve got yourself the perfect setting to celebrate Kyrgyzstan’s nomadic history.

-Kyrchyn was divided into various camps each representing a different province and the heritage associated with each of these.
+Kyrchyn was divided into various camps each representing a different region in Kyrgyzstan.
 I really enjoyed wandering through the different camps and seeing the various handicrafts on display – tapestries, musical instruments, and traditional hats – as well as catching some of the musical performances and dances.

 Everyone was beyond friendly and we had people calling us in to have a look inside their yurts, while others kept trying to feed us; food plays a massive role in hospitality here.